 Futurum

-FUTURUM is a exhibition focusing on how we can approach the low-emission society towards 2050.
-Research groups at NTNU with some of their external partners present examples from their own work related to climate change and transitions towards a more sustainable future.
-The exhibition is interactive and makes use of new dissemination methods and knowledge with the aim to help visitors experience and reflect upon some of the most pressing challenges we face as society.
+FUTURUM is an exhibition about how we can approach a low-emission society as we move towards 2050.
+Research groups at NTNU and external partners present examples from their own work related to climate change, and transitions towards a more sustainable future.

 • Climate change and the energy system